Popular outdoor writer Patrick McManus once wrote this humorous line about his experience living in a cabin as a child:

 3 Components Of An Efficient Entry Door

-You’ll also want to make sure your new entry door has the following components:
+You’ll also want to make sure your new entry door has the following components, as well as the above list:

 Quality Door Frame